santanuroul123/argocd-in-one-shot/03_setup_installation/README.md

 >
 > The script will create **kind cluster** and **Installs ArgoCD UI and CLI** based on your choice (using HELM or manifest)
 >
-> But before using this guide or `setup_argocd.sh`, make sure you replace the default address with your private ip in Cluster config for `apiServerAddress`
+> But before using this guide or `setup_argocd.sh`, make sure you replace the `172.31.19.178` address with your private ip in Cluster config for `apiServerAddress`

 ---